Best Western Inn & Suites Rutland-Killington

 Are you heading to Rutland, VT to visit local craft breweries or museums?
 Or is it a meeting at Green Mountain Power or VELCO that has you coming this way?
 No matter why you’re in Rutland VT, stay at the Best Western Inn & Suites Rutland-Killington and feel like you're staying with family.

 At our central Vermont hotel, Vermont skiing is just minutes away.
-We are minutes away from both the Red Clover Inn and Mountain Top Inn, premier wedding venues in our area.
+We are minutes away from both the Paramount Theatre and the Venue, premier concert venues in our area.
 For the ultimate family or romantic getaway, take advantage of everything there is to do near our Green Mountain hotel.

 Reserve a relaxing stay at the Best Western Inn & Suites Rutland-Killington!